mattulbrich/dive/doc/README.md

 * the [concept presentation](Presentation/KeYSymp2016/algoVer_keysymp16.pdf) given at the KeY symposium 2016
 * the [concept presentation](Presentation/KeYSymp2017/algoVer_keysymp17.pdf) given at the KeY symposium 2017
 * the [concept presentation](Presentation/KeYSymp2018/KeySympPres2018.pdf) given at the KeY symposium 2018
+* the [concept presentation](Presentation/VSTTE2019/vstte2019.pdf) given at VSTTE 2019

 ## Papers about DIVE: